How to Dehydrate Apples?

 1) Picking Out the Apples

 How can you begin the drying process without picking some good apples to form the grocery store or from your garden?
 Well!
-The apples which you are going to use for the drying must be of high quality and try avoiding picking any bruised, mushy or rotten apples.
+The apples you are going to use for drying must be of high quality and try avoiding picking any bruised, mushy, or rotten apples.

 2) Wash the Apples

 Don’t you want to dry apples in the proper hygienic way?
-Thus, after getting the apples to your home, just simply rinse them under the plain water.
-Some of the grocery store owners put stickers on the apples which you must remove efficiently before cutting.
+Thus, after getting the apples to your home, simply rinse them under plain water.
+Some grocery store owners put stickers on the apples which you must remove efficiently before cutting.

 3) Eliminating Bruises or Soft Spots

-If you find any bruised or soft parts on the apples, then cut that out.
+If you find any bruised or soft parts on the apples, then cut them out.

 4) Taking Out the Apple Skins (Optional)

-This step is an option for some of you.
-It is not mandatory that you have to remove the skin of the apples.
+This step is optional for some of you.
+It is not mandatory to remove the skin of the apples.
 It is entirely your choice.
-Some of you may prefer dried apples with skin, and some of you might like dried apples without skin.
-Thus, if you want to remove the skin then, only use a peeler as they can take out the skin in very easy and fast way.
+Some may prefer dried apples with skin, while others may like dried apples without skin.
+If you want to remove the skin, use a peeler as they can take out the skin very easily and quickly.

 Important Tip

-If you are on a healthy diet and want to reduce some fat, then it is advisable to make the dried apples along with their skin.
-The skin of the apples is very healthy and includes lots of fiber which ultimately helps in weight loss.
+If you are on a healthy diet and want to reduce some fat, it is advisable to make dried apples with their skin.
+The skin of the apples is very healthy and contains lots of fiber, which ultimately helps in weight loss.

 5) Slice the Apples in the Accurate Thickness for Drying

-Now, next step is to cut the apples in around 1/3rd inches thickness.
-But, the thickness must not be more than ½ inches.
-Or else, the apples will not dehydrate well.
+Now, the next step is to cut the apples into about 1/3rd inch thickness.
+The thickness should not be more than ½ inch, otherwise, the apples will not dehydrate well.
 You can save the cores of the fruit for making apple scrap jelly, apple scrap vinegar, or homemade apple pectin later on.

 6) Put the Slices Inside the Acidulated Water

-After slicing the apples, you have to bring them in the acidulated water for some time.
-Do you know that how acidulated water is prepared?
-Well!
-For making the acidulated water, you need to have one tablespoon lemon juice or vinegar and add then in the one-quarter of water.
-It mainly benefits in avoiding the Browning (change color when coming in contact with the air after cutting) of the apples.
+After slicing the apples, place them in acidulated water for some time.
+Do you know how acidulated water is prepared?
+For making the acidulated water, you need to have one tablespoon of lemon juice or vinegar and add it to one-quarter of water.
+This mainly helps in avoiding the browning (color change when coming in contact with the air after cutting) of the apples.

 Now, drain your apples in a strainer.
-You must remain them inside the strainer for few minutes so that all the water drains out completely.
-However, if you have the shortage of time, then you can use the dish towel for soaking the excessive water from the apples by little pressing.
+Let them stay in the strainer for a few minutes so that all the water drains out completely.
+If you’re short on time, you can use a dish towel to soak the excess water from the apples by gently pressing.

 8) Put the Apple Slices Over the Dehydrator Trays

-Now, you have to place the acidulated and drained apple slices over the dehydrator trays.
-You must remember that all the slices of the apples should not touch each other and there must be some space left between every two pieces.
+Now, place the acidulated and drained apple slices over the dehydrator trays.
+Remember, the slices of apples should not touch each other, and there must be some space between each piece.

 Important Tip

-When you place the slices of the apples with some space in between them on the trays of the dehydrator, then it benefits in even drying of the Apple from all sides.
-It is one of the necessary steps which help in the uniform drying of the food.
+When you place the slices of the apples with some space in between them on the trays of the dehydrator, it benefits in even drying of the apple from all sides.
+This is a necessary step that helps in the uniform drying of the food.

 9) Dehydrate the Apple Slices

-Now, after placing the slices put the trays inside the food dehydrator for drying.
-You have to set the temperature are 130 degrees F of the machine.
-Now, turn on the dehydrator and dehydrate the apples till they become crispy and leathery in texture.
-It will take around 12 hours for finishing the whole drying process in the dryer.
+After placing the slices, put the trays inside the food dehydrator for drying.
+Set the temperature to 130°F. Turn on the dehydrator and dehydrate the apples until they become crispy and leathery in texture.
+It will take around 12 hours to finish the whole drying process in the dryer.

 10) Make the Dehydrated Apples Cool Down

-As soon as your apple slices get dry, turn off your food dehydrator.
-Now, take out the trays from the machine and let the apples cool down at room temperature for around 10 minutes.
+As soon as your apple slices are dry, turn off the food dehydrator.
+Take out the trays from the machine and let the apples cool down at room temperature for about 10 minutes.
 This entire process is known as “conditioning.”

 11) Store the Dried Apples

-The last and final step is to store the dried apples after they get cool down.
-You need to transfer them to airtight glass jars or vacuum zipper bags.
-You must remember that the jar or the bag should be sealed tightly so that no air can enter inside.
+The last and final step is to store the dried apples after they cool down.
+Transfer them to airtight glass jars or vacuum zipper bags.
+Remember that the jar or bag should be sealed tightly so that no air can enter inside.

 12) Label the Jars

 You may label the jars for your convenience and ease.
-It will help you in knowing about the contents of the jar.
-You can also write the date as well as the year of drying so that the oldest jar can be used first.
-Usually, the shelf life of the dried fruits ranges between 6 months to 1 year.
+This will help you know the contents of the jar.
+You can also write the date and year of drying so that the oldest jar can be used first.
+Usually, the shelf life of dried fruits ranges between 6 months to 1 year.

 Important Tip

-If you want to increase the shelf life of the dehydrated food then, try to keep them away from direct heat or sunlight.
-It will be more beneficial if you keep them in the dry, dark and cool place.
+If you want to increase the shelf life of dehydrated food, try to keep it away from direct heat or sunlight.
+It will be more beneficial if you store them in a dry, dark, and cool place.

 Are Dehydrated Apples a Healthy Option Than the Fresh Apples?